carla-simulator/carla/Docs/python_api.md

 - <a name="command.ApplyAngularImpulse.actor_id"></a>**<font color="#f8805a">actor_id</font>** (_int_)
 Actor affected by the command.
 - <a name="command.ApplyAngularImpulse.impulse"></a>**<font color="#f8805a">impulse</font>** (_[carla.Vector3D](#carla.Vector3D)_)
 Angular impulse applied to the actor.
+Determines magnitude and global axis where it is applied.

 <h3>Methods</h3>
 - <a name="command.ApplyAngularImpulse.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**actor**</font>, <font color="#00a6ed">**impulse**</font>)